 - Utilize medical marijuana in the workplace while performing specific dangerous activities

-Government medical assistance programs and private health insurers are not required to reimburse any costs involved with the use of medical cannabis or any costs associated with an employer having to make accommodations for the use of medical cannabis in the workplace.
+All patients who participate in a program are responsible for purchasing a $50 identification card.
+Discounts are available for individuals enrolled in Medicaid, PACE/PACENET, CHIP, SNAP, or WIC.
+Government medical assistance programs and private health insurers are not required to reimburse any costs involved with the use of medical cannabis itself or any costs associated with an employer having to make accommodations for the use of medical cannabis in the workplace.

 Patients registered for medical cannabis in another state are not allowed access to medical cannabis in Pennsylvania.

 The Pennsylvania Medical Marijuana Act does not provide protections for visiting patients.
 It is important that states include reciprocity so patients in new medical marijuana states can safely obtain marijuana in another state while waiting for dispensaries to be licensed in their own state.

 Full details of patient responsibilities are available here.